In 2016, a top investment bank asked JP Reis to assist with a huge migration to Cisco UC cluster version 8.6.

 - Around 300 IP soft phones.

 Experience is everything on a project like this so we sent in Jo-Ann and Cynthia, two of our best consultants for high volume user migrations.
 They did a great job of managing people and expectations and breaking the process down into smaller, more manageable tasks, each of which could still have over-awed lesser project managers.
-There was one physical migration phase per storey, 12 in total, across an 8-month period.
-In reality, a migration phase per storey is a simplification, interdependencies would mean that devices in different locations across the site would migrate together to maintain operational continuity.
+There was one physical migration stage per storey, 12 in total, across an 8-month period.
+In reality, a migration stage per storey is a simplification, interdependencies would mean that devices in different locations across the site would migrate together to maintain operational continuity.
 Each one saw between 800 and 2,200 devices migrated.

-- Identification and validation of all users per phase, including the “white glove” users with the lowest tolerance for disruption.
+- Identification and validation of all users per stage, including the “white glove” users with the lowest tolerance for disruption.
 This process had to accurately incorporate all users who either started or finished working at the site during the project timeline.

 - Identification and validation of shared lines and all interdependencies affecting the devices, users and groups being migrated.